 Visit eToro

-XBTFX: Offers High-leverage Bitcoin Forex trading
+XBTFX: Offers High-leverage Bitcoin Forex Trading

 XBTFX is where things get aggressive.
 This offshore forex and CFD broker is built for traders who want high leverage, crypto-based accounts, and access to forex without touching a bank.
 It’s a crypto-first forex and CFD broker that lets you fund your account directly with Bitcoin, Ethereum, USDT, and other digital assets.
 No banks, no KYC, no middlemen.